BeaverScream/SmartChef/README.md

     * **meal_type**: has 3 categories, meal, side-dish, dessert
     * **food_type**: has 5 categories, vegetarian, vegan, meat-base, pescetarian, uncategorized

-2. **Categorizing using LLM**: Some people have strict dietary restrictions and this can be frustrating if recommended recipes do not suit their needs.
+~~2. **Categorizing using LLM**: Some people have strict dietary restrictions and this can be frustrating if recommended recipes do not suit their needs.
 The manual filtering couldn't categorize all the remaining recipes so I decided to use LLM to categorize `uncategorized` recipes for me.
-This requires to get an API key of LLM and preparing prompt to feed to the LLM. ...UPDATE REQUIRED LATER...
+This requires to get an API key of LLM and preparing prompt to feed to the LLM.~~

+2. **Create embedding and the vector index for the sampled food recipes**: I decided to narrow the data scope.
+I only sampled 6000 food recipes and will generate embedding using all-MiniLM-L6-v2 instead of gemini to avoid api limit and slow processing speed.
+For the next step, I'll create the vector index for the sampled food recipes using Faiss.
+As the database will not be updated, I think Faiss is a better choice for my project than using chromaDB.

+...UPDATE REQUIRED LATER...

 ## Phase 2: Building Database and Connecting to Backend Logic